Unraveling the Shift from MQLs to MQAs: A Blueprint for Revenue Team Alignment

 The Opportunity Cost of Inaction

 Sticking with the MQL model doesn’t just slow growth, it costs you pipeline, revenue, and strategic influence.
 While your team chases individual leads, real buying groups are forming and making decisions often anonymously and well before a form fill.
-By the time an MQL surfaces, 84% of buyers have already chosen a vendor.
+By the time someone from Sales is engaged, over 80% of buyers have already picked a shortlist of vendors.
 That means you're arriving late, missing the chance to shape the conversation, and wasting resources on signals that don’t matter.
 MQAs let you engage buying groups early, prioritize real opportunity, and rally your revenue team around what actually drives revenue.
 The longer you delay the shift, the more deals you cede to competitors who already understand how modern B2B buying works.
 Can you really afford that?